A System Model: ACME B2B Reseller Platform

 • Sales confirmations: Redeemed at the venue will-call in exchange for a ticket and/or admission.

-1. Integration with existing venue sales services (platform architecture impact)
+Expand the model: B2B integration with existing B2C sales services (platform architecture impact)

 • Existing ACME B2C customers must be able to add new B2B features seamlessly.